osmosis-labs/docs/docs/cosmwasm/testnet/cosmwasm-beaker.md

 beaker wasm proposal vote --option yes counter --signer-account test1 --network testnet
 ```

-Even though the testnet is configured as permisionless, it's important to understanding the voting process.
+Even though the testnet is configured as permissionless, it's important to understand the voting process.
 We need validators to vote for your proposal in order to reach the quorum.
 We created a simple utility in our faucet that will allow you to request a validator with enough voting power to vote for your proposal as well.

 Please visit: